code-and-effect/effective_datatables/README.md

     # POSTs to the given url with params[:ids], an Array of ids for all selected rows
     # These actions are assumed to change the underlying collection
     bulk_action 'Approve all', bulk_approve_posts_path, data: { confirm: 'Approve all selected posts?' }
+    # GETs to the given url.
+Pass the ids via cookie, encoded in url, or LocalStorage.
+    # These actions are assumed to redirect the user to some other page.
+    bulk_action 'Action 1 | ids encoded in params', action_1_posts_path, data: { method: :get }

+    bulk_action 'Action 2 | ids stored in _ids_ field in local storage', action_2_posts_path, data: { 'payload-mode' => 'local-storage', method: :get }

+    bulk_action 'Action 3 | ids stored in _ids_ field in a cookie', action_3_posts_path, data: { 'payload-mode' => 'cookie', method: :get }
     bulk_action_divider
     bulk_action 'Destroy all', bulk_destroy_posts_path, data: { confirm: 'Destroy all selected posts?' }
   end